Vis01/Vis01/README.md

   - Worked with a team to develop a fully Decentralized application from scratch, incorporating ReactJs, Blockchain, Solidity, and other technologies.

 ## Projects
+### My-YouTube | React App
+- Feb 2024
+  - Developed a YouTube clone using React.js, leveraging the YouTube API for fetching videos and implementing features like YouTube-like search with search suggestion API integration and debouncing for performance optimization.
+Utilized Tailwind CSS for styling and implemented advanced functionalities including nested comments section and live chat feature.

+ ### FoodVilla | React App
+- Jan 2024
+  - Developed a Swiggy clone using React.js, incorporating real-time Swiggy API for fetching restaurant data.
+Utilized Tailwind CSS for styling and implemented Redux for state management.
+Implemented Simmer UI for an enhanced user experience.
+  - Technologies: React.js,Tailwind,Redux,React-router-dom

 ### Memories | MERN App
 - Jun 2023
   - A MERN app allowing users to share memories, implementing CRUD operations.